HOW MUCH IS YOUR SEMI-TRUCK ACCIDENT WORTH?

 When truckers allow these additional work tasks to distract them from driving safely, they increase the risk that they will be involved in dangerous traffic accidents.
 Further, truckers are vulnerable to the same distractions that any other driver might be, including the siren song of the almighty smartphone.
 The difference is that truckers are professional drivers who maneuver potentially deadly machines over many, many miles, and it is unacceptable to eyeball one’s phone while behind the wheel of a big rig.

 Injured in an Accident?
-Consult with an Experienced California Big Rig Attorney Today
+Consult with an Experienced California Semi-Truck Accident Attorney Today at (888) 488-1391

-We’re here to help you 24 hours a day and 7 days a week – whenever you need us – so to find semi-truck accident lawyers near me, (888) 488-1391 today.
+We have locations conveniently found throughout California with offices in Los Angeles, Sacramento, San Francisco, Riverside, Orange County, San Jose, and San Diego but are more than happy to meet with you at your home, office, or anyplace else in the state of C.A.
+We’re here to help you 24 hours a day and 7 days a week – whenever you need us – so to find semi-truck accident lawyers near me, Call (888) 488-1391 today.